standardsemiconductor/VELDT-getting-started/README.md

 ```
 We export the `Rgb` type which is the input/output type of our primitive and a wrapper function `rgbDriver` for the primitive.
 Additionally we import `Clash.Annotations.Primitive` which supplies code for writing primitives.
 Since the primtive will be inlined we use the [interpolate](https://hackage.haskell.org/package/interpolate) package for string interpolation.

-Now we create the primtive.
+Now we create the primitive.
 ```haskell
 {-# ANN rgbPrim (InlinePrimitive [Verilog] $ unindent [i|
   [ { "BlackBox" :